soggybag/Front-end-Web-Class-2/README.md

 #### How do you use CSS?

-CSS can be written in a file and linked to an HTML document:
+CSS is written in a plain text document with the .css file extension.
+Link your css files to you HTML documents by adding the following to the head tag:

 `<link rel="stylesheet" href="styles.css">`